angular/angular/aio/content/tutorial/toh-pt2.md

 # Display a selection list

-In this page, you'll expand the Tour of Heroes app to display a list of heroes, and allow users to select a hero and display the hero's details.
+In this page, you'll expand the Tour of Heroes application to display a list of heroes, and allow users to select a hero and display the hero's details.

 <div class="alert is-helpful">

-  For the sample app that this page describes, see the <live-example></live-example>.
+  For the sample application that this page describes, see the <live-example></live-example>.

 </div>